Exams and Tests

 bearing weight.
 In some cases, magnetic resonance imaging (MRI), computed tomography (CT scan), or

-bone scan are also used.
+a bone scan is also used.

 such as blood tests or